SAP/ui5-webcomponents/docs/6-contributing/04-writing-stories.md

 The `main.js` file is used to configure the storybook app in terms of the stories that should be loaded, as well as the addons that should be used.
 Build time configuration is also done here.

-The Manager configured in `manager.tsx` file is the UI responsible for rendering the the search, the toolbar, registering custom addons as well as theming the UI.
+The Manager configured in `manager.tsx` file is the UI responsible for rendering the search, the toolbar, registering custom addons, as well as theming the UI.

 ### Build scripts
 Several build scripts are used to generate the stories documentation.
 They are located in the `packages/playground/build-scripts-storybook` folder.
 Ran before every build of the storybook, they are responsible for generating the `argTypes.ts` file, to merge the `custom-elements.json` files and parse the content of the `docs` folder to mdx format.